-Let's talk about Designer Breeds, Breeds, and Varieties, so you'll understand the differences in terminology.
+Let's talk about Designer Chicken Breeds, Breeds, and Varieties, so you'll understand the differences in terminology.

-A Designer Breed of chicken such as a Favaucana is not an APA-recognized chicken breed, the same way a Goldendoodle---crossing a Golden Retriever and a Poodle---is not an American Kennel Club (AKC) recognized dog breed.
+A Designer chickens such as Favaucanas are not an APA-recognized chicken breed, the same way a Goldendoodle---crossing a Golden Retriever and a Poodle---is not an American Kennel Club (AKC) recognized dog breed.
 That is to say: they are recognized in the sense that you've probably heard of them, but Favaucanas and Goldendoodles are both simply crosses of two other recognized breeds.

 Real breeds must breed true: their offspring must have the same qualities as the parents.
 That can be done in some cases, but it takes time and effort.